-Module 7 is an introduction to the basics of data visualization and digital accessibility.
-It is heavy on the readings/discussions but there are a few technical activities to encourage you to begin applying your new understanding of accessibility to DH projects and websites, as well as an optional data visualization activity with Tableau.
+Module 7 is an introduction to the basics of accessibility, interfaces, and data visualization.
+It is heavy on the (short) readings/discussions but there are a few technical activities to encourage you to begin applying your new understanding of accessibility to DH projects and websites, as well as an optional data visualization activity with Tableau.

 2. explore some of the recent visualizations on Tableau Public.
 What visualizations seem to work and why?
 Which ones don’t work and why not?

 Having trouble choosing a visualization?
 Try a historical visualization recreated in Tableau, like Charles Minard’s Napoleon’s March (analyzed here) or this analysis of Snow’s map of the 1854 London cholera outbreak.